 Proxy objects allow either side of a shared session to control target objects on the other side in real time.
 ObjectScript can create and control Java, .NET, and Python objects, and those languages can create and control ObjectScript objects.

 The normal one-way client/server relationship is no longer a barrier.
-New objects or method calls on either side can enter an existing shared session at any time.
+With bidirectional reentrancy, new objects or method calls on either side can enter an existing shared session at any time.
 This allows applications on either side of a shared session to act as both server and client, initiating client queries and serving requests from the other side.